-Whilst every effort is made to avoid changes to this programme, published details may be altered without notice at any time.
+Please note that these dates are provisional and whilst every effort is made to avoid changes to this programme, published details may be altered without notice at any time.
 The Institute reserves the right to withdraw or amend any part of this programme without prior notice.